Financial Aid FAQs

 My financial situation has changed since I filed the FAFSA.
 What are my options?

-If you have unique circumstances– such as the loss of a job, a substantial reduction in income, or extraordinary medical expenses– please contact the Office of Financial Aid.
-We can review individual circumstances on a case-by-case basis, but typically, you must provide documentation and complete additional steps to change FAFSA information.
+If you have unique circumstances—such as the loss of a job, a substantial reduction in income, or extraordinary medical expenses—please contact the Office of Financial Aid.
+We can review individual circumstances on a case-by-case basis, but you typically must provide documentation and complete additional steps to change FAFSA information.

 What is verification?